 I’m interested in performing, but also nervous about the idea.
 What performance opportunities do you offer?

-Throughout each school year I have several recitals for interested local students.
+Throughout each school year I have several recitals for interested students.
 All recitals provide the opportunity to perform solo music, and some also offer the opportunity to perform as part of a harp ensemble.
-All recitals are optional, and no one needs to perform unless they want to.
+These recitals are optional, and no one needs to perform unless they want to.
 Some students take the plunge right off.
 Others ease into performing, maybe by attending a recital just to observe first, then playing in a recital with the harp ensemble, and eventually venturing onstage alone.
-Some students also arrange their own performance opportunities and I’m always happy to help students prepare for these sorts of opportunities.
+Some students also arrange their own performance opportunities and I’m always happy to help students prepare for these events.

-I've performed in various casual recitals and at my church, but I'd like to improve my performance skills and play in more formal settings.
+I've performed in various casual recitals, but I'd like to improve my performance skills and play in more formal settings.
 Can we work on this?

 Sure, we can work on performing skills.
 Sometimes students get so absorbed in learning new music and developing technique that they don't take much time to focus on the highly specific skills needed for performing.
 Performing frequently is a great start.
-Another possible approach is to polish a few pieces to a really high level and then set up multiple performances, giving us a chance to adjust your approach based on each successive performance.
+Another possible approach is to polish a few pieces to a really high level and then set up multiple performances of the same repertoire, giving us a chance to adjust your approach based on each successive performance.

 I want to play in my school orchestra, but the conductor says they’ve never had a harp before, and she doesn’t know what we would do about music.
 Do you think it would still be possible for me to play in the orchestra?